 Chemeketa's computer science program is designed to closely follow the first two years in computer science at most Oregon public and private universities.
-You can earn the Associate of Science Oregon Transfer Degree in Computer Science (ASOT-CS) and in most cases be ready to start junior level computer science coursework at a four-year university.
+You can earn the Associate of Science Transfer Degree in Computer Science (AST-CS) and be ready to start your Junior year of a Computer Science degree.

 What will you learn?

 Computer Science is the study of solving problems with algorithms—it is the standard background for those who wish to become software developers or research new computation-based technologies.
 The computer science program at Chemeketa is designed to provide a foundation in computer programming as well as a foundation in the science of computation that prepares students for Junior level work at a four-year university.